BigMachineStudios/Shared-Projects/README.md

 The results are plotted in the file.

-Iterpretation of the Cluster Anaysis:
+Interpretation of the Cluster Anaysis:

 Cluster 2 — Highest Stroke Rate (0.17029)
 Average Age: 68.2 (oldest)